 Helena Lopes Braga is a Doctoral candidate in Comparative Gender Studies at Central European University, Budapest.

-Co-translated to Portuguese the book "Countersexual Manifesto" by Paul Preciado, published by Unipop in 2015.
+She co-translated the book "Countersexual Manifesto" by Paul Preciado to Portuguese, published by Unipop in 2015.

 Helena is an LGBTQ activist and co-founded the Portuguese groups: Actibistas, Lóbula.

 Fields of study: feminist musicology, sociology of music, women’s and gender history (20th century), new (musical) biography.

 Research interests include: women musicians, networks and sociabilities, music and film, Estado Novo, short 20th century history.